Global Health Insurance Card (GHIC / E111)

 This website provides third-party assistance and advice on the European Health Insurance Card.
-It is also known as the EHIC or EU Health Insurance Card issued by the NHS (formerly the E111 Card).
+It is also known as the GHIC or Global Health Insurance Card issued by the NHS (formerly the E111 Card).

 There have been and with Brexit, there will likely continue to be a number of changes to the health card.
 These changes may include it no longer providing any coverage whatsoever to British citizens once the UK leaves the European Union.
 This website aims to provide the latest information (at no charge) independently of changes.
 You are encouraged to bookmark this site to your Favourites and/or return frequently.

-The purpose of this website is to provide up to date information on the European Health Card and your eligibility to apply for and/or renew one.
-You will find useful information and answers to the most frequently asked questions in regards to the EHIC and its coverage.
+The purpose of this website is to provide up to date information on the Global Health Card and your eligibility to apply for and/or renew one.
+You will find useful information and answers to the most frequently asked questions in regards to the GHIC and its coverage.
 We also provide an unaccredited submission service where a third party fee applies.

 You can secure information and free unaccredited information and advice from this website and its articles, by speaking with us via phone or live chat, by sending us an email or you can avoid our services and charges entirely by going through the National Health Service and other official channels.
 Links to the governments NHS website were you can secure the health card (formally E111) independently and at no cost are provided for ease and convenience and can be found at the bottom of every web page.